jilverprivera/jilverprivera/README.md

 ### Hey there👋

-Electronic Engineer + Backend Developer 📚.
+Electronic Engineer + Software Developer 📚.

 You can see more information about me in: <b>[jilverpacheco.com](https://jilverpacheco.vercel.app/)</b>.